IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 setting indicates embargoes are not supported.
 A value of -1 allows embargoes of any length.
 Any other value indicates the maximum number of months (from the current date) a user can enter for an embargo end date.
 This limit will be enforced in the popup dialog in which users enter the embargo date.
 For example, to set a two year maximum:

-``curl -X PUT -d 24 http://localhost:8080/api/admin/settings/:MaxEmbargoDurationInMonths``
+:command:`curl -X PUT -d 24 http://localhost:8080/api/admin/settings/:MaxEmbargoDurationInMonths`

 :DataverseMetadataValidatorScript
 +++++++++++++++++++++++++++++++++